Skip to main content

 How Often Is the Score Updated?

-• 2 hours after the post was published
+• The first refresh happens about 2 hours after the post is published.

 New Posts vs. Older Posts